-- PROGRAM 3-8 HOUSING CHOICE VOUCHERS (SECTION 8) RENTAL ASSISTANCE.
+PROGRAM 3-8 HOUSING CHOICE VOUCHERS (SECTION 8) RENTAL ASSISTANCE.
 The Housing Authority of San Joaquin administers the Housing Choice Voucher program in San Joaquin County.
 Given the continued need for rental assistance, the County supports and encourages the provision of additional subsidies through the Housing Choice Voucher program.
+The County will:
-The County will: - Continue to support and encourage the provision of vouchers to qualifying San Joaquin County households. - Provide a link to the Housing Authority's Housing Choice Voucher program on the County's website. - Meet with the Housing Authority by December 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Continue to refer interested households and homeowners to the Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting Housing Choice Vouchers.

-- Work with the Housing Authority to identify funding sources for landlord incentives, such as security deposits, and incentives to increase the number of units assisted throughout the county, but especially in Racially Concentrated Areas of Affluence (RCAAs). - Assist the Housing Authority in landlord and tenant outreach and education to promote fair housing opportunities for all unincorporated community residents, especially those in areas of high segregation and poverty. - Include the various Housing Authority programs in the County's directory of housing services and resources and make it available to Housing Authority residents. - Educate landlords participating in the Housing Choice Voucher program about the County's Rental Rehabilitation Program.
-Target outreach in higher-opportunity areas such as unincorporated areas near Mountain House and unincorporated areas near Tracy, plus Linden, Peters, Farmington, and Dogtown. - Educate Housing Choice Voucher recipients that income discrimination is illegal under the Fair Employment and Housing Act, and where they can report potential violations.
+- Continue to support and encourage the provision of vouchers to qualifying San Joaquin County households. - Provide a link to the Housing Authority's Housing Choice Voucher program on the County's website. - Meet with the Housing Authority by December 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Continue to refer interested households and homeowners to the Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting Housing Choice Vouchers. - Work with the Housing Authority to identify funding sources for landlord incentives, such as security deposits, and incentives to increase the number of units assisted throughout the county, but especially in Racially Concentrated Areas of Affluence (RCAAs). - Assist the Housing Authority in landlord and tenant outreach and education to promote fair housing opportunities for all unincorporated community residents, especially those in areas of high segregation and poverty. - Include the various Housing Authority programs in the County's directory of housing services and resources and make it available to Housing Authority residents. - Educate landlords participating in the Housing Choice Voucher program about the County's Rental Rehabilitation Program.
+Target outreach in higher-opportunity areas such as Mountain House and unincorporated areas near Tracy, plus Linden, Peters, Farmington, and Dogtown. - Educate Housing Choice Voucher recipients that income discrimination is illegal under the Fair Employment and Housing Act, and where they can report potential violations.

+Responsible Party: Community Development Department, Housing Authority of San Joaquin

+County

-Responsible Party: Community Development Department, Housing Authority of San Joaquin County Funding: US Department of Housing and Urban Development (HUD) Housing Choice Voucher Program Timeframe: Provide a link to the Housing Authority's Housing Choice Voucher program on the County's website and meet with the Housing Authority by December 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025.
-Work with the Housing Authority to encourage landlords and property managers in unincorporated and incorporated communities to increase the number of units using Housing Choice Vouchers by 5 percent, evaluate progress annually and modify efforts if not meeting the target.
+Funding: US Department of Housing and Urban Development (HUD) Housing on the County's website and meet with the Housing Authority by December 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June